QueryGrid Manager Root Certificate Authority

 IP Addresses and Hostname Verification

-If the Teradata QueryGrid Manager is accessed by hostnames or IP addresses unknown to it, you can add them to the SSL certificate by setting an aliases property, which can contain a comma-separated list of hostnames or IP addresses.
+If the Teradata QueryGrid Manager is accessed by unknown hostnames or IP addresses, you can add them to the SSL certificate by setting an alias property, which can contain a comma-separated list of hostnames or IP addresses.
 Procedures for adding aliases are included in the installation procedures in this guide.

-Security also depends on the OS user the connector software runs as.
+Security also depends on the OS user the connector software uses.
 You can specify the OS user for each connector.
-The user is typically the same user under which the data source runs.
+The user is typically the same user as the data source user.